JetBrains/Qodana/topics/teamcity-plugin-quick-start.md

 [//]: # (title: Quick Start Guide)

-Download and install the [Qodana IntelliJ plugin](https://plugins.jetbrains.com/plugin/15498-qodana) from JetBrains Marketplace on your TeamCity server or contact the server's administrator to do this.
+Download and install the [Qodana plugin](https://plugins.jetbrains.com/plugin/15498-qodana) from JetBrains Marketplace on your TeamCity server or contact the server's administrator to do this.

 With the plugin installed, add the Qodana runner to your build.
 If your project language is included in the list of fully [supported technologies](https://www.jetbrains.com/help/qodana/supported-technologies.html), no further preparation is needed.
 You can run your first analysis with the default settings right away.